-Awning Operation: Select the AWNING icon (Fig 5); the screen opens showing the awnings.
+5).
 If there are multiple awnings, there will be a selection for each awning at the left of the screen.
-Select the awning you want to control, then press and hold the EXTEND or RETRACT arrow buttons.
-Select the HOME icon to return to the previous screen.
+Select the awning you want to control, then press and hold the EXTEND (B) or RETRACT (C) buttons.
+Select the back arrow (A) to return to the previous screen.

 Leveler Operation: Select the LEVELER icon, the screen opens showing the leveler control panel (Fig 6).
 This screen will allow you to extend and retract the jacks and to auto level the RV.
-For additional information on leveling your RV, refer to the auto leveling section.
+Press the AUTO LEVEL button (A) to begin leveling the RV.

+Refer to the Lippert User Guide for the One Control system for more detailed information.
 Select the HOME icon to return to the previous screen.

 Slide-out Operation: Select the SLIDES icon which will open the slideout screen (Fig 7).
-A list of the slide-outs on your RV will appear on the left side of the screen.
-If you have 3 slide-outs they will be numbered 01 to 03.
-Press Slide 01, and then press (and hold) the OUT button to extend the slide, or the IN button to retract it.
+Slideouts will be numbered 1-4 on the touchscreen.
+The screen can display up to 4 slideouts.
+Press Slide 01, and then press (and hold) the OUT (A) button to extend the slide, or the IN (B) button to retract it.
 Repeat this action on the remaining slideouts.
-Select the HOME icon to return to the previous screen.
+Select the back arrow to return to the device selection screen.

-IMPORTANT SAFETY FEATURE: IF SLIDE 01 IS
+IMPORTANT SAFETY FEATURE

-MISSING FROM THE LIST: This indicates there is a problem with the bedroom slide-out.
-In order to function properly, the bedroom door cannot be closed.
+IF SLIDE 01 IS MISSING FROM THE LIST: This indicates there is a problem with the bedroom slide-out.
+In order for the slideout to function properly, the bedroom door MUST BE OPEN.
 An electronic door catch has been installed to the wall in the bedroom behind the door (Fig 8).
 A second piece is mounted to the door (Fig 9).
 If the door is closed, the Slide 01 notification on the touchscreen display will disappear and the slide-out will NOT operate.
-When the door is opened and the catch pieces connect, the Slide 01 notification appears on the touchscreen display and the slide-out can then be operated normally.
+When the bedroom door is opened and the catch pieces connect, the Slide 01 notification appears on the touchscreen display and the slide-out can then be operated normally.